ARM-software/ebbr/source/chapter4-firmware-media.rst

    partition table.
    A platform that uses one LU for firmware, and another LU for OS partitions and the ESP is considered to be using dedicated firmware storage.

+However, many embedded systems have size, cost, or implementation constraints that make separate firmware storage unfeasible.
+On such systems, firmware and the OS reside in the same storage device.
+Care must be taken to ensure firmware kept in normal storage does not conflict with normal usage of the media by an OS.

+* Firmware must be stored on the media in a way that does not conflict with normal partitioning and usage by the operating system.
+* Normal operation of the OS must not interfere with firmware files.
+* Firmware needs a method to modify variable storage at runtime while the OS controls access to the device. [#LUVariables]_

 .. [#LUVariables] Runtime access to firmware data may still be an issue when firmware is stored in a dedicated LU, simply because the OS remains in